 Candidacy Requirements

 Applicants who successfully meet the above six criteria are granted admission based on the Conditional, Provisional, or Full status noted above.
-At the end of the first 12 hours of prescribed coursework (COUN 574, 600, 602 or EDF 621 or advisor approved course substitutions) all students will undergo a Candidacy review.
-Toward the end of the semester in which a student will complete their 12th hour of coursework, he or she must submit the Candidacy Application to the Program Director or Program Administrative Assistant.
-Faculty review Candidacy applications to determine each student’s appropriateness for continuance in the Program.
+At the end of the first 9 hours of prescribed coursework (COUN 574, 600, 602 or EDF 621 or advisor approved course substitutions) all students will undergo a Candidacy review.
+Faculty will complete and review student performance evaluations to determine each student’s appropriateness for continuance in the Program.
 Faculty will notify students when they have been granted Candidacy Status upon a successful program review of the application.